turbot/steampipe-samples/github_activity/README.md

 Here are three ways to refine the query:

-- Find issues for a different user
+- Find issues/pulls for a different user

-- Find issues in repos whose names match a different pattern
+- Find issues/pulls in repos whose names match a different pattern

-- Find issues whose bodies match a search string
+- Find issues/pulls whose bodies match a search string

 This function parameterizes the query in those ways.